-The government of Nepal has focused on tourism for country’s welfare, even though a number of the remote areas of Nepal were restricted to foreign visitors until 1991 where the entry of foreigners is strictly controlled and even some areas are restricted still.
+The government of Nepal has focused on tourism for the country’s welfare.
+Even though a number of the remote areas of Nepal were restricted to foreign visitors until 1991, where the entry of foreigners is strictly controlled, and even some areas are limited still.
 The main objective of declaring these areas ‘restricted’ is to protect the natural environment and culture from outside influences.
-Restricted areas trekking places have yet remained unspoiled or untamed; that are of full of wilderness ecological and cultural museums.
+Restricted areas trekking places have yet remained unspoiled or untamed; that is full of wilderness ecological and cultural museums.
 The lives of the inhabitants have rarely changed despite there has been a lot of change with the development of science and technology.

-A trek to the restricted region in Nepal must be arranged as a fully equipped organized trek through a registered trekking agency using tents, Sherpa staff, cooks, and porters.
+A trek to the restricted area in Nepal must be arranged as a fully equipped organized trek through a registered trekking agency using tents, Sherpa staff, cooks, and porters.
 Camping trek is the classic style of trekking in Nepal and is too mannered almost every part of restricted region trek.
-Camping treks are away from the more common trails and provide a wilderness experience in both natural and cultural feature.
-Many treks that may be suggested on a map are in restricted areas and you either cannot get a permit for these areas.
-Groups must consist of a minimum of two clients and the required staffs.
-Trekkers require support when something goes wrong (accident, illness or theft), the government restricts some areas because it doubts on the security that trekkers need.
+Camping treks are away from the more popular trails and provide a wilderness experience in both natural and cultural features.
+Many treks that may be suggested on a map are in restricted areas, and you either cannot get a permit for these areas.
+Groups must consist of a minimum of two clients and the required staff.
+Trekkers require support when something goes wrong (accident, illness, or theft); the government restricts some areas because it doubts the security that trekkers need.
 Many parts of Nepal located in the Himalayan region are neighbour to Tibet.

 The culture and lifestyle of Tibet may differ from Nepal.
 Since the lifestyle and culture are different, these areas are in restrictions, so that Nepal’s culture will not be affected by Tibet’s.
 And there are also political reasons behind some Restrictions for Trekking in Nepal.